 - Dr. George Edmund Haynes,

 - Dr. Whitney Moore Young, Jr.

 - and there are so many others deserving of recognition.

 NASW Social Work Pioneer Dr. Bernice Catherine Harper video:

 Dr. Harper is a hospice care innovator who was a medical care advisor at the Department of Health, Education and Welfare, now known as the Department of Health Education and Welfare.
 Hear from Dr. Harper, herself, about her incredible story, a lifetime of breaking barriers.

-You might also be interested in learning about the Foundation’s Verne LaMarr Lyons Memorial Scholarship, which is awarded to Master’s Degree candidates in social work who demonstrate an interest in or have experience with health/mental health practice and have a commitment to working in African American communities.
+The NASW Foundation’s Verne LaMarr Lyons Memorial Scholarship, is awarded to MSW candidates who demonstrate an interest in or have experience with health/mental health practice and have a commitment to working in African American communities.
 Previous recipients now work in hospitals, medical clinics, and social services agencies that provide treatment and specialized services to African American clients and others have gone into broader leadership services.